ghc-proposals/ghc-proposals/README.rst

       GHC, it will be reverted.

    *  **If we say yes:**
-      The pull request will be merged and labeled `Accepted <https://github.com/ghc-proposals/ghc-proposals/pulls?q=label%3AAccepted>`_.
+      The pull request will be labeled
+      `Accepted <https://github.com/ghc-proposals/ghc-proposals/pulls?q=label%3AAccepted>`_.
+      If the committee accepts the proposal with minor corrections, the author and shepherd work together to make any final edits.
+      Then the pull request will be merged.
       Its meta-data will be updated to include the acceptance date.
       A link to the accepted proposal is added to the top of the PR discussion, together with the sentence “The proposal has been accepted; the following discussion is mostly of historic interest.”.